raydelto/balloons/README.md

 ==============
 ![Save the balloons screenshot](http://raydelto.org/balloons.png)

-This is a simple game created using Cocos2d-x C++ framework, branch 2.
+This is a simple game created using Cocos2d-x C++ framework, branches 2 and 3.

 #Creators: